elnormous/ouzel/README.md

 $ git submodule update
 ```

 Linux and Android Makefiles and Xcode and Visual Studio project files are located in the build directory.
-Makefiles and project files for sample project are located in samples directory.
+Makefiles and project files for sample project are located in the samples directory.

 ## System requirements
 * Windows 7+ with Visual Studio 2013 or Visual Studio 2015